vquynh/quizlingo/README.md

  *
  * @param gameDTO the game to be created that belongs to a certain topic and is played by given users
  * @return GameDTO the created game
- * @throws InvalidNumberOfPlayers thrown when the number of players does not match the number of e
+ * @throws InvalidNumberOfPlayers thrown when the number of players does not match the number of actual players
  * @throws PlayerNotFoundException thrown when the user given in the GameDTO object can not be found */
 @PostMapping("/games")